Pine Lake tornado

-The Pine Lake tornado was a deadly tornado in central Alberta which occurred on Friday, July 14, 2000, and struck a campground and a trailer park.
+The 2000 Pine Lake tornado was a deadly tornado that struck areas near Pine Lake in central Alberta, on Friday, July 14, 2000, destroying a campground and a trailer park.
 Twelve people were killed, making it the first deadly tornado in Canada since 1987, when an F4 tornado killed 27 people in Edmonton, Alberta and injured 300+.

 Summary

-On July 14, 2000, at approximately 7 PM, an F3 tornado tore through the Green Acres Campground at Pine Lake in central Alberta, killing 12 people and critically injuring more than 100 others.
+The F3 tornado, which struck the Green Acres Campground at Pine Lake in central Alberta, killed 12 people and critically injured more than 100 others.
 Pine Lake is a recreational area approximately 25 km southeast of Red Deer, Alberta and 150 km northeast of the city of Calgary.
 The tornado formed out of a severe thunderstorm which formed on the eastern slopes of the Canadian Rockies and moved rapidly eastward, encountering a narrow band of low-level moisture that caused it to develop into a supercell thunderstorm.
 It touched down about 5 km west of the campground and was on the ground for approximately 20 km.